Liberty Flames basketball: Jeff Meyer (1981–1997)

 On March 25, 1981, Jeff Meyer was named Liberty's fourth men's basketball coach.
 Liberty Baptist became a full member of the NCAA Division II level and also became eligible for NAIA postseason competition.
 The Flames Sports Network began with Jerry Edwards handling the play-by-play.
 LBC moved into the new Liberty Gym.
 In 1982, Steve Isaacs became Liberty's first NAIA All-American.
-The next year Liberty is accepted as a member of the East Coast Athletic Conference (ECAC).
+The next year Liberty is accepted as a member of the Eastern College Athletic Conference (ECAC).
 The Flames finished fifth in the NAIA National Championships with a 23–9 record.
 Steve Isaacs was named NAIA All-American for the second straight year.
-Liberty Baptist joined the Mason-Dixon Athletic Conference.
+Liberty Baptist joined the Mason-Dixon Athletic Conference for the 1983–84 season.

 In 1984, the Flames became eligible for NCAA Division II postseason competition.
 Ezra Hill became the first Liberty Baptist player drafted in the NBA.
 He was drafted in the 10th round by the Phoenix Suns.
 Liberty Baptist College became Liberty University in 1985.
 Cliff Webber was named a Division II All-American by Basketball Times.
 Webber was drafted in the fourth round by the Boston Celtics.

-Liberty was accepted for NCAA Division I membership on Sept.
-1, 1988.
-Liberty defeated Brooklyn College (80–65) on Nov.
-26, 1988 for its first Division I victory.
+Liberty was accepted for NCAA Division I membership on September 1, 1988.
+Liberty defeated Brooklyn College (80–65) on November 26, 1988, for its first Division I victory.
 On Nov.
 30, 1990, Liberty opened the Vines Convocation Center against VMI.
 VMI defeated the Flames, 69–61.
 On July 1, 1991, Liberty became an official member of the Big South Conference.